DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-disabled.md

 ---
-title: "Get support if you're disabled"
+title: "Funding and support if you're disabled"
 heading: "Funding and support if you're disabled"
 subcategory: Extra support
 description: |-